reeddunkle/Codjo/References/Optimizing.md

 It wouldn't matter if the input were 200 instead of 10, right?
 It's just going to print the first five numbers in the list.
 This is "constant time".

-Before moving on to space, I want to point out two more common time complexities: `O(log(n))` and `O(N log(n))`.
+Before moving on to space, I want to point out two more common time complexities: `O(log(n))` and `O(n log(n))`.
 The first is the goal for searching, as in Problem2, and the second is the goal for sorting.
 Again, I'll cover this more later.